MediaComem/comem-archioweb/README.md

 # COMEM+ Web-Oriented Architecture Course

-The goal of this course is to conceive and implement a REST API with a real-time component.
-You will:
+The goal of this course is to learn about the generic concept of **web service**, focusing on **REST**ful APIs as one way to expose such a service.
+You
+will:

 * Learn the **core principles** of the REST architectural style.
 * Learn how to **implement** a REST API in JavaScript with Node.js.